Resources

 Let’s Move Child Care

 Provides tools and resources for child care providers and parents on making sure children have a healthy start.
+Child care centers and homes can sign up here to be recognized as making a difference in relation to physical activity, nutrition, screen time and/or breastfeeding.

 National Resource Center for Health and Safety in Child Care and Early Education